CelineZhou99/SunnyLand/README.md

 # SunnyLand

 ## Summary
 2D platformer made with Unity.
+Cute 16 bit pixel graphics packed with different levels to conquer.
+Collect cherries and eat a diamond for power up!
+Jump on enemies to make them go *'poof'*!

 ## Launch Instructions
 1. Download the Setup file (NOTE: windows setup only)
 2. Follow the instructions in the setup
-3. Open up the game
+3. Launch the game
 4. Have fun :)

 ## Scripts